-The foundation reached a record number of grants given.
-See the results of the support our donors and community have given us to help achieve the grant program’s most successful year to date.
+In 2018, the Foundation reached a record number of grants given.
+Read on below to see the results of the support our donors and community have given us to help achieve the grant program’s most successful year to date.

 The Snohomish Education Foundation (SEF) recently awarded 193 classroom grants to Snohomish School District teachers and staff totaling $76,750 for 2018.
 91 percent of the applications received for classroom grants were awarded with either full or partial funding.
 The classroom grants were personally delivered to surprised teacher’s classrooms and staff meetings throughout the District by SEF Board members, Snohomish School District Superintendent, Dr. Kent Kultgen, Snohomish School District Communications Director, Kristin Foley, and SEF Executive Director, Ken Hammond.